rekhinnvs/rekhinnvs/README.md

 ### Hi
 - 🔭 I’m currently working on REST API automation
-- 🌱 I’m currently learning web automation
+- 🌱 Learning web automation

 <!--
 **rekhinnvs/rekhinnvs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.